 This subsection presents evidence from a case study for one treated special servicer (C-III).
-In March 2010, Island Capital purchased Centerline (the predecessor of C-III) and the servicing rights for \$110 billion of CMBS debt, with \$100 million in equity and \$180 million of assumed debt.
+In March 2010, Island Capital purchased Centerline (the predecessor of C-III) and the servicing rights for \$110 billion of CMBS debt, with an equity cost of \$100 million and assumed debt of \$180 million.
 Andrew Farkas, Chairman and CEO of Island Capital, described a vertically integrated business strategy for this acquisition: "With C-III we are seeking to acquire real estate oriented debt derivatives and to build special servicing and ancillary businesses to manage those."
-(Cohen, 2010)
+(Cohen, 2010).
+This raised agency conflict concerns in the market (Wei, 2010).